tokens-studio/token-studio-sdk/readme.md

 In cases like this, it is beneficial to be as specific as possible with the return values if operating with the public mode API or API keys.

+## Contributing

+See [Contributing](./developer-docs/contributing.md) for more info on running tests, etc

 ## Underlying Graphql documentation

 See the documentation for the GraphQL API [here](https://tokens-studio.github.io/tokens-studio-grapqhl-docs/)